MarcoEsquivelBasaldua/MicroMaster-Robotics/Robotics1: Kinematics and Mathematical Foundations/Week 4 Project1 Rotations/Part 3: Rotation Matrix to Axis-Angle/README.md

 # Convert a given rotation matrix to axis-angle representation

 This script converts the rotation matrix R into axis-angle form.<br />
-The general form of the equation is:
+The general form of the equation is:<br />
 ![img1](img1.png)<br />

 However, it can be seen that the above equation for r is not valid when sin(theta)=0.
 This are the singularity cases at theta=0, theta=pi and theta=-pi which need to be handeled separately.
 When theta = 0, we have infinite solutions, as it represents no rotation.
 So r can be any arbitrary vector.<br />